miami-acm/git-tutorial/slides/slides.rst

 Intro
 =====

-Git is a free version conrol tool.
+Git is a free and open source version control tool.